FabianLiske/fabianliske.github.io/index.md

 ### SL in Cancer Histopathology

-SL in Cancer Histopathology

 Cancer histopathology - analyzing stained tissue slides under the microscope - is a cornerstone of cancer diagnosis.
 With the advent of digital pathology and AI, researchers have begun to explore how deep learning models can extract subtle, clinically relevant patterns from these high-resolution images.
 However, developing robust AI systems requires training on large and diverse datasets, which is often impossible due to legal and logistical barriers to data sharing between institutions.

-Swarm Learning (SL) addresses these challenges by enabling multiple pathology centers to collaboratively train AI models without moving data outside institutional boundaries.
+SL addresses these challenges by enabling multiple pathology centers to collaboratively train AI models without moving data outside institutional boundaries.
 In a landmark study, Saldanha et al. demonstrated the use of SL to predict clinically important molecular features in colorectal cancer - specifically BRAF mutational status and microsatellite instability (MSI) - directly from hematoxylin and eosin (H&E)-stained slides.

 Three large datasets from institutions in Northern Ireland, Germany, and the United States were used, each stored on physically separate servers.
 Each node trained a local model and participated in periodic synchronization rounds via a blockchain-based SL network.
 The study compared locally trained models, a centralized (merged) model, and various SL models (both basic and weighted).